-As you can see, the ad on the right makes it clear that the apps solves a specific problem and it resulted in more success for Yelp.
+As you can see, the ad on the left makes it clear that the apps solves a specific problem and it resulted in more success for Yelp.
 Not only did this ad run for twice as long, but it made up more than 70% of all their ad impressions over the last three months.
 Non-game mobile apps today are all about solving problems and making your life easier in some way.
 Yelp, a mature company with more than 70 million active users, has clearly optimized its paid user acquisition and is a good example to learn from.

 An interstitial ad from Yelp shown via AdMob, first seen on 6/18/17

 In terms of obtaining downloads.
 It might sound counterintuitive but it couldn’t be more true.
 Many companies today make the mistake of thinking their mobile ad is a place to advertise their features and functionality.
 They think that having a certain feature will attract users.
 Features and in app user experience are what retains users, not what attracts them.
 What sparks a download/install is a “hook” or value prop.

 In April, Priceline ran a huge promotion around their launch of “Express Deal Hotels”, i.e. its competitor to Hotel Tonight.
 Below are the two ads it ran to promote this offering on mobile.
 On the left (the winner) we have a 15 second ad laying out the value proposition.
 The only in app visual shows “$99,” subliminally telling users they can get hotels this cheap with the app.
 The ad on the right (the loser) displays a longer, 30 second ad which walks the viewer through the entire app experience in addition to the value proposition.
 The ad which really didn’t showcase the app at all performed more than 4X better!